Cathedral of the Transfiguration of the Lord, Zagreb: History

 In 1861 initiative was launched to build new church on the site of a dilapidated old St. Marguerite church.
 Project was awarded to the architect Franjo Klein.
-In the same period when the Serbian Orthodox Cathedral was built, Zagreb Synagogue was also built according to the Franjo Klein project.
+In the same period when the Cathedral of the Transfiguration of the Lord was built, Zagreb Synagogue was also built according to the Franjo Klein project.
 Church was completed on 21 October 1866, and synagogue on 27 September 1867.

 In 1897, after completion of urbanization of square south to the church, architect Hermann Bollé proposed plan of monumental reorganization of church.
 This plan was never implemented, but the same architect developed a plan for restoration of bell tower in its modern-day shape in 1899, and in 1913 based on his plan façade was restored.
 In 1931 the Metropolitanate of Zagreb was established and the church became its Cathedral.

-World War II

 During World War II collaborationist Croatian Ustaše regime of Independent State of Croatia seized all property Serbian Orthodox Church and determined that the cathedral would be the central church of Croatian Orthodox Church, which was a part of the widespread Genocide of Serbs in the Independent State of Croatia.

+Following the 2020 Zagreb earthquake, the cathedral underwent reconstruction due to major damage that occurred.